koto-lang/koto/crates/cli/docs/about.md

 Koto is a new language and should be considered to have a prominent 'use at your own risk' disclaimer.

-With that said, Koto is starting to feel more stable, and although we're still some way from a `1.0` release, breaking changes are becoming much less frequent.
+With that said, Koto is becoming more stable with each release, and although we're still some way from a `1.0` version, breaking changes are becoming much less frequent.

 Early adopter feedback is invaluable, so if you do try out Koto please